alphagov/inside-government-admin-guide/creating-documents/delete-unpublish.md

 ##Archive

+Archiving content means it's still available at the same URL.
+You won't be able to create any new versions of the content but you can edit the explanatory text that appears on the archived page.

 Select the archive option for content that is no longer relevant.
 You can include Markdown in the public explanation box, eg a link.

 ![Explanation box](explanation-box.png)